RonnieCollo/MyTimelines/README.md

 https://ronniecollo.github.io/MyTimelines

 MyTimelines is:
-- a chronology of mainly historical Wikipedia pages on (ancient) civilizations, kingdoms, battles/wars, key actors and archeological sites
+- a chronology of mainly Wikipedia pages on (ancient) civilizations, kingdoms, battles/wars, key actors and archeological sites
 - a number of graphical timelines
 - a collection of geographical/historical maps
 - a continuous work in progress